openharmony/docs/en/readme/startup.md

     This module obtains and sets system attributes.

     It can be used on the Hi3861, Hi3516D V300, and Hi3518E V300 platforms powered by LiteOS Cortex-M and LiteOS Cortex-A. Supported system attributes consist of default, OEM-specified, and custom system attributes.
 OEM-specified system attributes provide only default values.
 The specific values need to be adjusted as required.
-For details, see  [Usage](#section8533192617117).
+For details, see  [Usage Guidelines](#section8533192617117).

 ## Directory Structure<a name="section161941989596"></a>